MANTHAN: What does the ‘store of future’ or ‘intelligent store’ mean to you?

-The store sizes are likely to shrink as they look to bring in granular clustering based on demography of the location.
-E.g., currently grocery stores use much space on bulk goods, these would be shrunk and taken to backroom and fulfilled on orders.
-While their backroom stores would become distribution centers for their online orders, bringing in true omni-channel, not just from a consumer standpoint, but from a supply-chain as well.
+The store sizes are likely to shrink as they look to bring in granular clustering based on the demography of the location.
+E.g., currently grocery stores use much space on bulk goods, these would be shrunk and taken to the backroom and fulfilled on orders.
+While their backroom stores would become distribution centers for their online orders, bringing in true omni channel, not just from a consumer standpoint, but from a supply-chain as well.

 Technology play will be much higher, there would be more cashless and card-less transactions, curb-side pickup, etc. We will see more differentiation in store formats catering to local demography.
 Customer segmentation would be used to tweak experience.

 Grocery store experience centers would be different compared from downtown to suburbs.
 The store itself would have a personality and how it will have a conversation with its shoppers would differ.
 E.g., Suburbs with young families would perhaps have centers where recipes with organic food are cooked.
 A fast-moving store in downtown would focus on information.

 MANTHAN: What would you say are the top three things retail stores need to focus on in 2019, to compete profitably?